Health Assessment Recertification Project for Diversely Trained Clinicians (MOC Part IV & PA-QI)

-AHRQ is presenting two Webinars that will enable clinicians to confer with one another as they complete the Health Assessment Quality Improvement Project.
-These Webinars are designed to complement each other.
-Part one of the Webinar series will be held on Thursday, April 28, 2:30-3:30 p.m.
-ET, and part two will be held on Thursday, May 26, 2:30-3:30 p.m.
-ET.
-Both will be archived and available to view after the live session.
+AHRQ presented two Webinars to enable clinicians to confer with one another as they complete the Health Assessment Quality Improvement Project.
+These Webinars were designed to complement each other.
+Part one of the Webinar series was held on Thursday, April 28, and part two was held on Thursday, May 26.
+Both were archived and available to view after the live sessions.

-April 28, 2:30 – 3:30 pm ET, "Part 1: Prepared Clinicians Confer on Strategies to Complete Health Assessments MOC IV and CME QI (for PAs)"
+April 28, 2016, "Part 1: Prepared Clinicians Confer on Strategies to Complete Health Assessments MOC IV and CME QI (for PAs)"

 Before the Webinar, clinicians should have conducted initial steps (about 60-90 minutes):

 - Download Health Assessments Users’ Guide and interactive PDF module.

 - Enter personal information to your system.

 - Complete pre- and post-assessment of health assessment knowledge.